 That’s not a big surprise.
 Employers who participate in career fairs tend to be larger, local employers (because they can spare a staff member to attend the event).
 Here are some tips to connect with employers who didn’t attend the Career Fair:

-• Check out the ASK Network (available on Cascade).
+• Check out the ASK Network.
 See if Puget Sound alumni work for the organization and contact them.

 • Use social media.
 Many employers have Facebook fan pages, Twitter about job opportunities, and manage LinkedIn pages.

 • Visit the websites of employers you’re interested in.
 Most have a “careers” or “employment” section on their homepage.
 Sometimes positions are listed on the website and nowhere else.

 • See if there are professional associations related to your career field of interest (we have a directory in CES that can help you find them).
 Many have career information for students, and post jobs/internships.

 • Looking for a specific geographic region?
 Search the ASK Network by state and try local business journals or Chambers of Commerce for leads.